Send a letter now →

-Short answer: for an undisputed B2B debt under $10k where you want it sent today, the cheapest lawyer-letterhead option in Australia is a $29 letter from SydneyCollect.
-For debts over $20k or disputed matters, engage a full law firm (Woods & Day, Progressive Legal, Gladwin).
+Short answer: for a debt of any size — business or personal — you want sent today, the cheapest lawyer-approved option in Australia is a flat $29 letter from SydneyCollect — the price is the same whether you're chasing $2,000 or $80,000, where law firms scale their fee with the debt.
+For genuinely disputed or complex matters likely to head to litigation, a full law firm (Woods & Day, Progressive Legal, Gladwin) earns its higher fee.
 For absolute lowest stakes, the free state-government templates are a legitimate first step.

 The comparison table